 If I were to be canonized when I die, which I consider a fair long shot at this moment, I’d like to become the patron saint of people battling discouragement.

 I’m discouraged as hell tonight.
 It was a hard day, one of the most discouraging I’ve had in many moons.

 I shouldn’t write tonight because it’s already late and I’ve already doomed myself to being short on sleep and dragging through tomorrow.

 Discouragement isn’t dressing up, though.
-It isn’t trying to fool anyone.
+It doesn’t try to fool anyone.
 Discouragement lacks the energy and the will to bother.

 Discouragement calls hope “wishful thinking.”
-It says, “Sure, go ahead and pray.
-If that makes you feel better, why not?
+It says, “Sure, go ahead and pray, if that makes you feel better.
 You know you’re kidding yourself though, right?”

 I know you might be reading this and thinking, “Man, what a downer!
 I thought he was a man of faith.”

 That’s my point.
 I am a man of faith, by which I mean I continue to believe and try to live by my belief that Jesus loves me—loves us–and won’t reject or abandon us.
 This is what I deal with as a man of faith and this is how we have to survive it.